WLenhard/cNORM/README.md

 plot(cnorm.elfe, "subset", type=3) # plot MSE

 # NOTE!
 At this point, you usually select a good fitting model and rerun
 # the process with a fixed number of terms, e. g.
-4. Avoid models
-# with a high number of terms:
+4:
 cnorm.elfe <- cnorm(raw = elfe$raw, group = elfe$group, terms = 4)

 # Powers of age can be specified via the parameter 't'.